 Animal License Overview

-- Animal licences need to be purchased and renewed on an annual basis.
+- Cat and Dog licenses need to be purchased and renewed on an annual basis.
 Payment is due by February 15 each year.

-- A 20 percent penalty is applied to all animal licenses after February 15.
+- A 20% penalty is applied to all cat and dog licenses purchased after February 15.

 - The Owner of a cat or dog must license their animal with the Town within 15 days of becoming the said Owner.

-- Animal licenses cannot be transferred from one animal or owner to another.
+- Cat / Dog licenses cannot be transferred from one animal or owner to another.

-- Animal tags issued by the Town must be securely fastened to the animal's collar.
+- Cat / Dog tags issued by the Town must be securely fastened to the animal's collar.